antimof/UxPlay/README.md

 **-FPSdata** Turns on monitoring of regular reports about video streaming performance that are sent by the client.
 These will be displayed in the terminal window if this option is used.
 The data is updated by the client at 1 second intervals.

-**-o** turns on an "overscanned" option for the display window.
-This reduces the image resolution by using some of the pixels requested by  option -s wxh (or their default values 1920x1080) by adding an empty boundary frame of unused pixels (which would be lost in a full-screen display that overscans, and is not displayed by gstreamer).
-   Recommendation: **don't use this option** unless there is some special reason to use it.

-**-p**  allows you to select the network ports used by UxPlay (these need to be opened if the server is behind a firewall).
-By itself, -p sets "legacy" ports TCP 7100, 7000, 7001, UDP 6000, 6001, 7011.   -p n (e.g. -p 35000)  sets TCP and UDP ports n, n+1, n+2.  -p n1,n2,n3 (comma-separated values) sets each port separately; -p n1,n2 sets ports n1,n2,n2+1.  -p tcp n or -p udp n sets just the TCP or UDP ports.
-Ports must be in the range [1024-65535].

-If the -p option is not used, the ports are chosen dynamically (randomly), which will not work if a firewall is running.

 **-m**  generates a random MAC address to use instead of the true hardware MAC number of the computer's network card.
 (Different server_name,  MAC